Smooth Lasso Estimator for the Function-on-Function Linear Regression Model: Methodology

 where $\hat{\bm{b}}_{SL}=\vect\left(\hat{\bm{B}}_{SL}\right)$, $\bm{L}_{rw}\doteq\left(\bm{R}_{t}\otimes \bm{W}_{s}\right)$ and $\bm{L}_{wr}\doteq\left(\bm{W}_{t}\otimes \bm{R}_{s}\right)$, and $\bm{W}_{st}$ is the diagonal matrix whose diagonal elements are $\bm{w}_s^{T}\otimes\bm{w}_{t}^{T}$.
 Moreover, for generic a matrix $\bm{A}\in \mathbb{R}^{j\times k}$, $\vect(\bm{A})$ indicates the vector of length $jk$ obtained by writing the matrix $\bm{A}$ as a vector column-wise.
 Therefore, the OWL-QN with pseudo-gradient as in Equation \eqref{eq_pseudo2} can be straightforwardly applied.

 In the following, we summarize all the parameters that need to be set to obtain the S-LASSO estimator.
 The orders $k_1$ and $k_2$ should be chosen with respect to the degree of smoothness we want to achieve, and the computational efforts.
-The larger $k_1$ and $k_2$ the smoother the resulting estimator.
-As stated before, $M_1$ and $M_2$ should be as large as possible to ensure that the null region is correctly captured and the approximation in Equation \eqref{eq_betapp} is valid, with respect to the maximum computational efforts.
-A standard choice is $k_1=k_2=4$, i.e., cubic B-splines, with equally spaced knot sequences.
-In the smoothing spline estimator, the choice of $M_1$ and $M_2$ is not crucial \citep{cardot2003spline}, because the smoothness of the estimator is controlled by the two smoothing parameters.
+The larger the values of $k_1$ and $k_2$, the smoother the resulting estimator will be.
+Following Remark \ref{rem_1}, a standard choice are cubic B-splines, with equally spaced knot sequences, i.e., $k_1=k_2=4$.
+Moreover, $M_1$ and $M_2$ should be as large as possible to ensure that the null region is correctly captured and the approximation in Equation \eqref{eq_betapp} is valid, with respect to the maximum computational efforts.
 Finally, at given $k_1$, $k_2$, $M_1$, and $M_2$, the optimal values of $\lambda_s$, $\lambda_t$ and $\lambda_{L}$ can be selected as those that minimize the the estimated prediction error function $CV\left(\lambda_s,\lambda_t,\lambda_{L}\right)$, i.e., $CV\left(\lambda_s,\lambda_t,\lambda_{L}\right)$, over a grid of candidate values \citep{trevor2009elements}.
 However, although this choice could be optimal for the prediction performance, it may affect the interpretability of the model.
 Much more interpretable models, with a slight decrease in predictive performance, may in fact exist.
 The $k$\textit{-standard error} rule, which is a generalization of the \textit{one-standard error} rule \citep{trevor2009elements}, may be a more reasonable choice.
 That is, to choose the most sparse model whose error is no more than $k$ standard errors above the error of the best model.
 In practice, as spareness is controlled by the parameter $\lambda_{L}$, we first find the best model in terms of estimated prediction error at given $\lambda_{L}$ and then, among the selected models, we apply the $k$-standard error rule.
-This rule may be particularly useful when $CV\left(\lambda_s,\lambda_t,\lambda_{L}\right)$ is flat with respect to $\lambda_{L}$, in this case, it chooses the simplest model among those achieving similar estimated prediction error.
+This rule may be particularly useful when $CV\left(\lambda_s,\lambda_t,\lambda_{L}\right)$ is flat with respect to $\lambda_{L}$.
+In this case, it chooses the simplest model among those achieving similar estimated prediction errors.
+The value of $ k $ quantifies the trade-off between prediction performance and model interpretability.
+The larger $ k $, the lower the predictive performance but the higher the model interpretability.
+Commonly used values o $ k $ are 0.5, 1, 2 \citep{trevor2009elements}.